What is LENR Research? (LENR FAQs)

 What impact will deuterium or hydrogen use have on our oceans?

-(Source: New Energy Times) With the quantity of deuterium in seawater alone, the oceans can provide a nearly limitless supply of clean energy.
+According to New Energy Times, with the quantity of deuterium in seawater alone, the oceans can provide a nearly limitless supply of clean energy.
 Hydrogen or deuterium used in LENRs can potentially provide thousands of times as much energy as the same amount of fossil fuel.
 Metals such as palladium or nickel will also be required.

 Steve Nelson, while an astrophysicist Ph.D. candidate at Duke University, performed a calculation which showed that the impact of deuterium extraction from ocean water, for the purpose of generating nuclear energy for the entire world, would lower the ocean surface by only 1 millimeter after several thousand years.